 CREATIVEBLOCH and Joe Bloch are proud to announce 'STICKY CITY.'
 A multimedia experience, the project is inspired by many locations around NYC, and creates an alternate world, where every corner is a new adventure.
 The project will feature hundreds of illustrations created on the iPad Pro.

 Unlike a traditional novel, we will be releasing art on an ongoing basis to generate excitement and give fans a behind the scenes look at the project.
-We will also be releasing merchandise through various distributors.
-Chapters will be published in our Art Magazine!
+Merchandise is available and chapters will be published in our Art Magazine!
 Get involved and support the project along the way, as we "build" STICKY CITY!

 If you would like to support and sponsor the project, please contact us.